 DB Indexes

-Learn More About Database Indexes
+Learn More About PostgreSQL Database Indexes

 To add a database index, use a special comment with the @custom:index annotation directly above the event definition in your Solidity listener.